Yonle/tssniff/README.md

 This allows filesystem writes to be inspected before they reach the backing image.

+## Filesystem handling

+`tssniff` currently supports FAT32 as the default filesystem and can also operate with exFAT.

+The filesystem layer tracks directory entries, file metadata, and file data ranges so that writes can be associated with their corresponding filenames.

+Filesystem handling is separated from partition detection, allowing additional filesystem implementations to be added later.

 ## TS interception

-`tssniff` tracks the exFAT filesystem and associates file data ranges with filenames.
+`tssniff` tracks the filesystem and associates file data ranges with filenames.

 Writes to `.ts` files are intercepted and forwarded to connected TCP clients.